HGustavs/LenaSYS/backend-models/microservices/duggaSys services/Microservices.md

 Show Dugga Service:

 - updateActiveUsers_ms.php __==finished==__ Should keep existing name according to new nameconvention based on CRUD despite the mixed functions of the ms.
-- processDuggaFile_ms.php __==UNFINISHED==__
+- processDuggaFile_ms.php __==finished==__ New filename: "processSubmittedDugga_ms.php", even though it is not aligned with CRUD.
+In this case, a more general name better describes the function of the microservice.
-- saveDugga_ms.php __==finished==__ Should keep existing name.
-This filename is not based on CRUD because, in this particular case, a more general name is preferable as it better describes the microservice's function and avoids confusion with other services that handle similar functions.
+- saveDugga_ms.php __==finished==__ Should keep existing name even though it is not aligned with CRUD.
+In this particular case, a more general name is preferable as it better describes the microservice's function.
 - loadDugga_ms.php __==finished==__ New filename: "readSubmittedDugga_ms.php" according to new nameconvention based on CRUD.

 <br>